Have you ever stared at a test sheet and felt a mix of triumph and confusion?

 In plain English, it’s simply a way to express a raw score on a standardized scale that most schools, colleges, and employers use.

-You take the number of points earned (27) and divide it by the total possible points (30).
+That said, you take the number of points earned (27) and divide it by the total possible points (30).
 Then you multiply by 100 to get a percentage.

 The math is straightforward, but the real value comes from understanding what that percentage actually means in context—whether it’s a GPA conversion, a job application metric, or a personal benchmark.